nicklockwood/ShapeScript/docs/mac/comments.md

 }
 ```

-Comments are also useful for temporarily disabling a block of code when debugging a model.
+Comments are also useful for temporarily disabling a block of code when debugging a scene.
 Some editors (such as Xcode) allow you to comment or uncomment multiple lines of code at once by making a multi-line selection and then pressing **Cmd-/** on the keyboard.

 ## Block Comments